Why is anonymous commenting a feature in Talis Elevate?

 What can I do if I have a problem with this?

 Any student can flag any comment as inappropriate.
 See our support article on moderating comments for more information.

 Whilst students are anonymous to teachers and other students, Talis retains the technical ability to identify the student if required.
 This is to ensure we hold the same anonymous user avatar for each student on each resource.
-Because of this, if there is a comment made on a resource which needs formal follow up or a student continuously abuses the anonymity, we can identify the student to the institution if requested.
+Because of this, if there is a comment made on a resource that needs formal follow up or a student continuously abuses the anonymity, we can identify the student to the institution if requested.
 Please raise a support ticket if you need to do this.

 How can this be used in practice?

 There are a number of use cases for anonymous commenting.
 The key thing we've found is promoting this as a tool to your students early.
 If you are starting to get students used to the commenting process, promote this feature to your students as a mechanism for getting them engaged, even if they are not comfortable being involved in discussions.

 Some examples of using the anonymous commenting feature in practice can be found here: